-(3) A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale and,
+(3) A person guilty of an offence under this section is liable on summary conviction to a fine not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Sentencing for rapeThe Sentencing Council (SC) produces guidance on sentencing for courts in England and Wales in the form of offence specific sentencing guidelines for use in the magistrates’ court and the Crown Court.
 This Practice Note considers the approach to sentencing for the offences of rape

 The supremacy of EU lawIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to an

 The Standard Provisions of the Society of Trust and Estate Practitioners (STEP)FORTHCOMING CHANGE: The Society of Trust and Estate Practitioners (STEP) is currently reviewing and revising the STEP Standard provisions and intends to release the 3rd edition later in 2021.Trustees' powersAs trusts can